What is Neurosecurity?

 Originally used to refer to the security of neural devices, we define neurosecurity as the application of neuroscience to behavioral information security to better understand and improve users’ security behaviors.
 One ultimate goal of neurosecurity is to design more effective user interfaces (UIs) that can help users make informed decisions.

-Bonnie Brinton Anderson ( ) is Associate Dean and Douglas & Effie Driggs Professor of Information Systems and Chair of the Information Systems Department in the Marriott School of Management at Brigham Young University.
+Bonnie Brinton Anderson ( ) is Associate Dean and Douglas & Effie Driggs Professor of Information Systems and Chair of the Information Systems Department in the Marriott School of Business at Brigham Young University.
 She received her PhD from Carnegie Mellon University.
 Her work has been published in Information Systems Research, Journal of Management Information Systems, Journal of the Association for Information Systems, European Journal of Information Systems, Proceedings of the ACM Conference on Human Factors in Computing Systems (CHI), Decision Support Systems, Electronic Commerce Research, Expert Systems with Applications; Electronic Commerce Research, Communications of the ACM, Information Sciences, IEEE Transactions: Systems, Men, and Cybernetics, The Journal of Systems and Software, and other outlets.
 She currently researches the intersection of decision neuroscience and behavioral information security.

 Jeff Jenkins ( ) is an Assistant Professor of Information Systems at the Marriott School of Business, Brigham Young University.
 He graduated with a Ph.D. in Management Information Systems from the University of Arizona.
 His active research includes human-computer interaction and behavioral information security.
 In a human-computer interaction context, Jeff’s research explores how to infer human states using computer input devices such as the computer mouse, keyboard, or touchscreen.
 His research has been published in various journals and conference proceedings, including MIS Quarterly, Information Systems Research, Journal of Management Information Systems, Proceedings of the ACM Conference on Human Factors in Computing Systems (CHI), Computers in Human Behavior, and others.
 Prior to earning his Ph.D., Jeff was a Software Engineer in both the public and private sectors.